reactjs/rfcs/text/2019-focus-management.md

 The [roving tab index](https://www.w3.org/TR/wai-aria-practices-1.1/#kbd_general_within) pattern is one way to solve this problem, but basically it involves each component being able to "remember" what was focused last, so that if a user tabs away from a list and then back, the list item they were on before is re-focused rather than the first item or the list itself.

-### Focus isolation
+### Focus containment

-Focus isolation is important for modals and other popups.
+Focus containment is important for modals and other popups.
 It prevents users from tabbing or focusing elements outside a particular region.
 For example, if a user tabs to the last element in a modal dialog, when they hit tab again the first element of the dialog should be focused instead of something outside.
 This is currently impossible to implement in a general way in React without manual DOM querying and imperative focusing.

 ### Restoring focus